Observation-driven correction of numerical weather prediction for marine winds: Data

 \subsection{ECMWF Reanalysis v5 (ERA5)}

 ERA5 is the fifth-generation global climate reanalysis produced by the European Centre for Medium-Range Weather Forecasts (ECMWF) under the Copernicus Climate Change Service (C3S) \citep{hersbach2020era5,ECMWF,copernicus_climate_change_service}.
 It provides a consistent record of climate variables from January 1940 to the present.
 ERA5 offers hourly estimates of a wide range of atmospheric, land, and oceanic variables.
 The dataset covers the entire globe at a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$ and includes 137 vertical atmospheric levels, extending up to about 80~km altitude.
 In this work, we use ERA5 as a benchmark against which we compare our machine learning models.
 Since our focus is on predicting wind velocity and direction, we extracted the horizontal wind components ($U$ and $V$) at $10~\mathrm{m}$ height.
-To ensure consistency with in-situ records, ERA5 values were sampled at the exact time and location of each ICOADS observation.
+To ensure consistency with in-situ records, ERA5 values were sampled at the time and location of each ICOADS observation.
 In each case, the closest available ERA5 time step is used as the reference value.
-Tests showed that interpolation among the four nearest ERA5 grid points did not improve ERA5 accuracy relative to ICOADS observations, so we use the nearest-neighbor ERA5 value in this paper.
+Tests (not reported) showed that interpolation among the four nearest ERA5 grid points did not improve ERA5 accuracy relative to ICOADS observations, so we use the nearest-neighbor ERA5 value in this paper.

-\subsubsection{Global Forecast System (GFS)}
+\subsection{Global Forecast System (GFS)}

-The Global Forecast System (GFS) is a global numerical weather prediction model developed by the National Centers for Environmental Prediction (NCEP) \citep{ncep_gfs}.
+The Global Forecast System (GFS) is a global NWP model operated by NCEP \citep{ncep_gfs}.
 It provides gridded forecasts of atmospheric, oceanic, and land-surface variables.
 Forecasts extend up to 384 hours (16 days) ahead, with hourly lead times available for the first 120 hours and 3-hourly lead times thereafter.
-New forecast cycles are initialized four times per day (00h, 06h, 12h, 18h UTC)) at a base horizontal resolution of $1^{\circ}$.
+New forecast cycles are initialized four times per day (00, 06, 12, 18\,UTC) at a base horizontal resolution of $1^{\circ}$.
 GFS data are accessed through Google Earth Engine (GEE).
 While convenient, this interface restricts the set of available variables.
 We downloaded the $U$ and $V$ components of wind velocity at $10~\mathrm{m}$, air temperature at $2~\mathrm{m}$, specific humidity at $2~\mathrm{m}$, and relative humidity at $2~\mathrm{m}$.